-The fair value of unquoted instruments, loans from banks and other financial liabilities, as well as other non-current financial liabilities is estimated by discounting future cash 1) flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
+- The fair value of financial liabilities, as well as other non-current financial liabilities is estimated by discounting future cash flows using rates currently available for debt on similar terms, credit risk and remaining maturities.
 In addition to being sensitive to a reasonably possible change in the forecast cash flows or the discount rate, the fair value of the equity instruments is also sensitive to a reasonably possible change in the growth rates.
 The valuation requires management to use unobservable inputs in the model, of which the significant unobservable inputs are disclosed in the tables below.
-Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value.

-Long-term receivables/payables are evaluated by the firm based on parameters such as interest rates, risk factors, individual creditworthiness of the counterparty and the risk characteristics of the financed project.
-Based on this evaluation, allowances are taken into account for the expected credit losses of these receivables.
-2)

-3) The significant unobservable inputs used in the fair value measurement categorized within Level 3 of the fair value hierarchy together with a quantitative sensitivity analysis as at 31 March 2024, are as shown below:
+Management regularly assesses a range of reasonably possible alternatives for those significant unobservable inputs and determines their impact on the total fair value. - The fair values of the Firm's interest-bearing borrowings and loans are determined by using effective interest rate (EIR) method using discount rate that reflects the issuer's borrowing rate as at the end of the reporting period.
+The own non-performance risk as at 31 March 2023 was assessed to be insignificant. - Long-term receivables/payables are evaluated by the firm based on parameters such as interest rates, risk factors, individual creditworthiness of the counterparty and the risk characteristics of the financed project.
+Based on this evaluation, allowances are taken into account for the expected credit losses of these receivables. - 4) The significant unobservable inputs used in the fair value measurement categorized within Level 3 of the fair value hierarchy together with a quantitative sensitivity analysis as at 31 March 2023, are as shown below: